 1. Community healing and collective meaning-making

-• Common in humanitarian contexts.
+• It is commonly used in humanitarian contexts.

 1. Clinical therapy integration

-• An early-phase narrative assessment
+• It can also be an early-phase narrative assessment

-• A values and strengths clarification tool
+• The Tree of Life exercise is a values and strengths clarification tool

-Tree of Life Technique
+The Tree of Life Exercise

 1. Preparation & safety